cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 - **Project Server**
   - [Software requirements for Project Server 2019](https://go.microsoft.com/fwlink/p/?linkid=2086166)
   - [Software requirements for Project Server 2016](https://go.microsoft.com/fwlink/p/?linkid=2086168)

 ## Plan for Microsoft 365

-Because Microsoft 365 Apps comes with many enterprise Microsoft 365 (and Office 365) plans, you should review the capabilities of your current plan as part of planning an upgrade to Microsoft 365 Apps.
+Because Microsoft 365 Apps comes with many enterprise Microsoft 365 plans, you should review the capabilities of your current plan as part of planning an upgrade to Microsoft 365 Apps.
 Before deploying Microsoft 365 Apps, for example, you should ensure that all your users have accounts and licenses.

 For more information, see the following resources: